Case Study coaching through an acquisition

-Gumball delivered a customized, leadership development program and individual coaching that helped guide the client through multiple leadership and organizational changes.
+Gumball delivered a customized, leadership development program and individual coaching that helped guide the client through an acquisition riddled with multiple leadership and organizational changes.

 Gumball was initially tasked to support executive transitions and team development.
 We were contracted to facilitate four, customized executive team off-sites.
 The off-sites were designed to take place in three specific phases.